-Pace works alongside parents and carers of children who are – or are at risk of being – sexually exploited by perpetrators external to the family.
-We offer guidance and training to professionals on how child sexual exploitation affects the whole family.
+Pace works alongside parents and carers of children who are – or are at risk of being – exploited by perpetrators external to the family.
+We offer guidance and training to professionals on how child exploitation affects the whole family.

 Pace seeks to: